Category Archives: Horror

 Grade: B+

-The Witch is a slow-build 2016 horror film that plods with sinister wickedness and left this viewer thinking well beyond the credits.
+The Witch is a slow-build 2016 horror film that plods with sinister wickedness and leaves viewers thinking well beyond the credits.

 Is it a message movie?

-Set in 1600’s New England and entitled- “The Witch- A New England Folktale”, we meet a Puritan family banished from the village they inhabit.
+Set in 1600s New England and entitled “The Witch—A New England Folktale,” the story follows a Puritan family banished from the village they inhabit.

-They are forced to begin a life on their own and build a farm struggling to survive by selling family heirlooms in secret.
-William and Katherine are the parents, followed by a teenage daughter, Thomasin, son Caleb, and youngsters, Mercy and Jonas.
+They are forced to begin a life on their own and build a farm, struggling to survive by secretly selling family heirlooms.
+William and Katherine are the parents, followed by a teenage daughter, Thomasin (Anya Taylor-Joy), a son, Caleb, and youngsters, Mercy and Jonas.

-From the families perspective, they know not who (or what) has taken Samuel) and they tell themselves that it was a wolf, but soon they are not so convinced and Thomasin is assumed to be a witch.
+From the family’s perspective, they do not know who (or what) has taken Samuel) and tell themselves that it was a wolf, but soon they are not so convinced, and Thomasin is assumed to be a witch.

-I adore how this film is not set in modern times, undoubtedly a turn-off for some viewers.
-The thick English dialect is almost Shakespearean at times and challenging to follow at others, but rich in the culture at the same time.
+I adore the fact that this film is not set in modern times, which undoubtedly turns off some viewers.
+The thick English dialect is almost Shakespearean at times and challenging to follow at others, but it is also rich in culture.

-At one hour and thirty-two minutes, the very short film feels longer- it truly does move at a snail’s pace, but the final act makes up for this as something all along told me it would.
-It simply has a creepy feel to it and nightmarish events occur at the finale of the film.
+At one hour and thirty-two minutes, the very short film feels longer- it truly does move at a snail’s pace, but the final act makes up for this as something told me it would.

 Some of The Witch is open to interpretation.
-At times I suspected one family member or another of perhaps being evil, but the film is not that straightforward and some complexities arise.
+Sometimes, I suspected one family member or another of perhaps evil, but the film is not that straightforward, and some complexities arise.

-Independent Spirit Award Nominations: Best First Screenplay (won), Best First Feature (won)
+Independent Spirit Award Nominations: 2 wins-Best First Screenplay (won), Best First Feature (won)

 The Fog-2005